Two Fathers; Two Sons

 Two young men.
 Two sons.
 Each was the joy of his father’s life.
 Was.
 Each son is now dead.
 Each son was held, cuddled, and kissed with more love than he could have imagined.

 One son killed seven people: He killed five precious people plus the other precious son.
 Then he killed himself, not knowing that he, too, was precious.

 We don’t know exactly why.
-He left a manifesto of rambling hatred, of childlike pain, of suffering mind.
+He left a manifesto of rambling hatred, of childlike pain, of a suffering mind.

 One son guilty; one son innocent.
 Both in the wrong place at the wrong time.
-Both sons loved.
+Both sons are loved.
 Both entirely loveable.